urbanadventurer/urlcrazy/README.md

 - Thanks to Ruby on Rails for Inflector which allows plural and singular permutations.
 - Thanks to Wikipedia for the set of common misspellings, homophones, and homoglyphs.
 - Thanks to software77.net for their IP to country database

+## Community

+If you have any questions, comments or concerns regarding URLCrazy, please consult the documentation prior to contacting one of the developers.
+Your feedback is always welcome.

 ## License